+Grilling season is approaching, and one of my favorite summer sides is this Chamorro Saipan red rice from Micronesia.
+As I mentioned in my post on Chicken Kelaguen, this is a common island dish that brings back fond memories of the local cookouts and celebrations.
 The red coloring comes from soaking achiote seeds in water.
 The seeds are a source of annatto, a natural pigment used in many types of foods, including cheeses, fish, and oils.
 In fact when shopping for these seeds, you may find them labeled as either achiote or annatto.
-The seeds themselves provide almost no flavor, so the flavor in this dish mostly comes from the addition of bacon and onion which gives the rice a richness that goes well with grilled chicken and fish.
+The seeds themselves provide almost no flavor, so the flavor in the red rice mostly comes from the addition of bacon and onion which gives the rice a richness that goes well with grilled chicken and fish.

 You can find achiote seeds in the international foods aisle of well-stocked grocery stores.

 I recently updated this recipe with instructions for rice cookers.

 - medium bowl